Confinement-driven state transition and bistability in schooling fish: Experimental setup and data processing

-The swimming area can be modified thanks to a system of movable partition walls.
+The experiment consists of recording the motion of free-swimming schools of \textit{Hemigrammus rhodostomus} in a tank, using the same setup as described in \cite{lafoux2023}, for multiple swimming areas $S$ and school sizes $N$ (number of individuals in the group) (see Appendix I for details).
+We systematically investigated the role of the confinement density, or mean density, $\rho$, defined as the ratio of these two values $\rho = N/S$.
+The tank is sufficiently shallow (6 cm) to constrain the trajectories in two dimensions.
+The average body length (BL) of the fish used here is 32 mm (see Appendix I for details on the fish breeding and on the experimental procedure).
+The swimming area $S$ can be modified by a system of movable partition walls.
 Three different surfaces are considered: 1, 0.5 and 0.25 m$^2$.
-We focus mainly on arenas with a square shape (aspect ratio $AR$ = 1), but we briefly discuss the implications of a different aspect ratio.
-We studied 10 different group sizes ranging from 10 to 70 fish, resulting in densities between 10 and 120 fish/m$^2$.
-During the experiments, the tank is brightly lit from above with visible light (900 lux) and backlit with an infrared LED panel to enhance the contrast of the images captured by the camera (\autoref{fig:figure1}a-b).
-The acquisition frequency of the camera is 50 frames per second ($\Delta t = 0.02$ s).
+We focus mainly on arenas with a square shape (aspect ratio $AR$ = 1), but we briefly discuss the implications of a different aspect ratios.
+We studied 10 different group sizes $N$ ranging from 10 to 70 fish, resulting in densities between 10 and 120 fish/m$^2$.
+During the experiments, the tank is brightly lit from above with visible light (900 lux) and back lit with an infrared LED panel to enhance the contrast of the images captured by the camera (Fig.~\ref{fig:large_figure_photo_timeseries}a-b).
+The camera captures images at 50~frames per second (fps), corresponding to an inter-frame interval of $\Delta t = 0.02$ s.